 Financial aid award for the semester will be applied to the student's tuition and fees, room and board, and other college charges.
+Any remaining pell amount will be issued directly to the student either by check payment or bank account direct deposit within 14 days from the date of the credit balance.
 Disbursement may be withheld the following semester if the student fails to make satisfactory academic progress (SAP) or if there is a dispute regarding the student's continued eligibility for financial aid.